jpreiss/crazyflie-fix-units/README.md

 Development Process
 -------------------
+The development process is captured in the history of Git commits to this repository.

 Many parts of the Crazyflie 2.0 firmware depend directly or transitively on ARM-specific and sensor-specific headers.
 For the sake of testing, we need to isolate the controller computation from all this.
 In the initial commit, we copy the relevant source files to a new directory and write a generic makefile.